My reaction was on reporter’s question

 ISLAMABAD: The Supreme Court Thursday disposed of contempt of court proceedings against the Jang Group Editor-in-Chief Mir Shakil-ur-Rahman after accepting his unconditional apology.

-A three-member bench of the apex court, headed by Chief Justice of Pakistan (CJ) Mian Saqib Nisar, heard a contempt of court petition filed by Asad Rajput advocate against Mir Shakil-ur-Rahman.
+A three-member bench of the apex court, headed by Chief Justice of Pakistan (CJP) Mian Saqib Nisar, heard a contempt of court petition filed by Asad Rajput advocate against Mir Shakil-ur-Rahman.

 In his written apology, Mir Shakil-ur-Rahman submitted that he finds it impossible to believe that such negative and baseless remarks against him (as quoted by the reporter) could have been made by the honorable court without any evidence.